Charleston Dog Bite Attorneys

 Powerful Advocacy for Those Injured in an Animal Attack

 If you or a loved one were bitten by some else’s dog, the legal team at Kahn Law Firm, LLP stands ready to help you seek fair compensation for your losses.
-Our Charleston dog bite lawyers have nearly a century of collective experience representing clients who have been injured in an animal attack.
+Our Charleston dog bite lawyers have over a century of collective experience representing clients who have been injured in an animal attack.
 We invite you to join us for a free consultation so that we can help you understand your rights and legal options during this time.

 Common Dog Bite Injuries